Wesleyan University: Student groups and organizations

 In February 2011, U.S. News & World Report described the university as one of "20 Colleges Where It's Easiest to Get Involved" with a "Students per Club" ratio of "11.66".
-At that time there were around 270 student groups available to the 3148 enrolled students.
+At that time there were around 270 student groups available to the 3,148 enrolled students.

 Wesleyan Student Assembly

 The Wesleyan Student Assembly (WSA) is a body of 38 students elected annually to represent Wesleyan University's undergraduate student body.
 The members of the assembly serve as student advocates in all areas of the university, including matters related to student life, academics, university finances, and campus facilities.

 Debate

 The Debate Society was founded in 1903 and later named in honor of Woodrow Wilson, who had been a professor at Wesleyan between 1888 and 1890 and who "became deeply involved in extracurricular student activities such as the [Wesleyan] debate society."
 He "stimulated students to organize opportunity for debate through a House of Commons similar to the one he had started at Johns Hopkins in 1884."
-It captured first place in past years at the annual Brown, Columbia, Georgetown, Harvard, Princeton, Tufts and Williams tournaments, among others, and has reached the semi-finals of all other major tournaments.
-The Debate Society also has competed internationally, and in 1990 the society won a national championship and ninth place in the World Student Debating Championships.